-The Council has identified that remedial works are required at one of its investment properties; however the extent and potential costs at this time are unknown.
-The net present value of income received by the Council is not materially affected by any remedial works that could be required therefore the value of the asset has not materially changed.
-The Council will continue to monitor the situation as it develops during 2019/20.
+The Council has identified that remedial works are required at one of its investment properties.
+The asset has been subject to an impairment review in 2019/20, which has reduced its value accordingly, however, the net present value of income received by the Council is not materially affected by any remedial works, therefore the value of the asset has not materially changed.
+The Council will continue to monitor the situation as it develops during 2020/21.

 In February 2015, PSTAX (the Council's VAT advisors), advised the Council of an opportunity to recover VAT from Royal Mail and HMRC.
 The Council agreed to pursue the claim: On 28 April 2015, following the matter being litigated, it further agreed that Mishcon De Reya, Solicitors, would act on the council's behalf.
 The Council is one of 285 named Claimants in the Action.
-The claim against Royal Mail is that postage charges were charged as exempt, which should have been standard rated for recovery of VAT A consequence of this is that the recipients of such supplies paid over many years. have been prevented from reclaiming input VAT that should have been properly included in the charge.
+The claim against Royal Mail is that postage charges were charged as exempt, which should have been standard rated for recovery of VAT paid over many years.
+A consequence of this is that the recipients of such supplies have been prevented from reclaiming input VAT that should have been properly included in the charge.
 There is a potential refund opportunity for recipients of Royal Mail postage services for the VAT that would have been included in the consideration paid on services treated as exempt that should actually have been taxable; and HMRC for the input VAT "embedded" within past payments made for supplies received from the Royal Mail.
-The Council has paid £9,735.08 plus VAT in various fees to date; The Council's claim, being net of VAT is £2.8m from 1990 to 2015, which covers different VAT rates; it is therefore difficult with any great accuracy to determine the amount the Council might be refunded from Royal Mail (RM)if it wins the Court Case, but a 10% estimate has been placed, namely £280,000.
+The Council has paid £9,735.08 plus VAT in various fees to date; The Council's claim, being net of VAT is £2.8 million from 1990 to 2015, which covers different VAT rates; it is therefore difficult with any great accuracy to determine the amount the Council might be refunded from Royal Mail if it wins the Court Case, but a 10% estimate has been placed, namely £280,000.